yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 In this task you will complete the design of the **Date** table by hiding a column and creating a hierarchy.
 You will then create relationships to the **Sales** and **Targets** tables.

-1. Switch to Model view.
+1. Switch to Data view.

 2. In the **Date** table, hide the **MonthKey** column (set **Is Hidden** to **Yes**).